doozr/doozr.github.io/_drafts/2016-08-11-docker-in-dire-straits.md

 ## Deploying to test

-The first deploy to test brought up a slew of problems related to talking to a real database.
+Deploying to test brought up a slew of problems related to talking to a real database.
 The schema we were testing against wasn't quite right, the credentials didn't give us all the access we thought they would, and some of the schemas didn't have aliases we thought they might.
 But these problems